Interlibrary Loan Instructions for Research Assistants

 • While in Advanced Search, Journal Finder or Search by Citation, click on the Interlibrary Loan tab to access ILLiad or use the Request book, chapter, or article through Interlibrary Loan (ILL) option in a catalog record.

-Interlibrary Loan Service Does Not Make Scans on Behalf of Law Center Patrons
+ILL Service Does Not Make Scans on Behalf of Georgetown Law Library Patrons

-• This ILL service will not scan the content from physical materials, e.g., books, journal issues, etc. found in the Law Library.
+• This ILL service will not scan the content from physical materials, e.g., books, journal issues, etc. found in the Law Library for Georgetown University Law Center students..
 ILL requests submitted by you for scans out of available Law Library physical materials will be cancelled.

 • This ILL service will not scan the content from a book that you have borrowed through ILL, or from local academic libraries.